Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Survey

-We posted the survey on CrowdFlower at different times during the day and the week, in order to capture a diverse sample of workers.\footnote{There are indications that worker composition varies by time of the day and day of the week, see e.g. http://demographics.mturk-tracker.com} For each country, 300 responses were requested during typical working hours (8:00 am to 5:00 pm in the appropriate time zone), 300 responses were requested in the evening (6:00 pm to 11:00 pm in the appropriate time zone), and 300 responses were requested during weekends.
-After the first round of data collection, which took place in October and November 2016 (\texttt{T1}), we conducted a second round of data collection in June and July 2017 (\texttt{T2}).
-The survey was conducted in English in all countries.
-While this approach only captures crowdworkers with sufficient English skills, demand for crowdworkers is driven by Anglophone clients and English is the dominant language in task requests \cite{kuek2015global}.
-Congruently, English is expected by CrowdFlower to be spoken by all workers at a sufficient level to solve tasks, as made apparent by its interface language and English being assumed a guaranteed language skill for all workers in the platform's worker language selection settings.
+We posted the survey on CrowdFlower at different times during the day and the week in order to capture a diverse sample of workers and to account for fluctuations in worker composition by the hour of the day and the day of the week.\footnote{There are indications that worker composition varies by time of the day and day of the week (see, e.g., \url{http://demographics.mturk-tracker.com}).} For each country, 300 responses were requested during typical working hours (8:00 am to 5:00 pm in the appropriate time zone), 300 responses were requested in the evening (6:00 pm to 11:00 pm in the appropriate time zone), and 300 responses were requested during weekends.\footnote{Specifically, we posted the survey as a task on CrowdFlower, once for each country and each time point.
+We initially requested 300 responses for each task, and we then extended each task twice, requesting 300 additional responses for each extension during the respective time intervals.} After the first round of data collection, which took place in October and November of 2016 (\texttt{T1}), we conducted a second round of data collection in June and July of 2017 (\texttt{T2}).\footnote{To ensure that our findings do not depend heavily on seasonal effects, we chose to conduct the second round of data collection after eight months (as opposed to a full year).}

-In the tasks, we included four attention checks for detecting spam, such as workers clicking randomly or accepting the task despite having insufficient English skills.\footnote{For a detailed description of the spam filtering process, see \cite{mcms17}.} Table \ref{table:demographic} shows the number of respondents per income group and country for each time point, as well as the percentage of spam received and the number of respondents after spam removal.
-As it is the crowdworkers' choice whether to accept a task or not, our samples are necessarily self-selected, as is generally the case for surveys on micro-task platforms.